What Is a Head Shop?

 Head shops started getting popular in the 1960s, as the American counterculture began to embrace free-spiritedness and the act of enhancing one’s experiences through the use of substances.
 Think about the song "White Rabbit" by Jefferson Airplane, which ends with the line "feed your head" repeated several times.
 Basically, head shops wanted to help people "feed their heads" by providing them with the necessary accessories to do so — and, boy, have these smoking accessories evolved!

-Whether you want an old-fashioned dry pipe, bong, or anything in-between, you’ll find exactly what you’re looking for at an online head shop like SMOKEA®!
+Whether you want an old-fashioned pipe, bong, dry herb vaporizer, or anything in-between, you’ll find exactly what you’re looking for at an online head shop like SMOKEA®!

 What Do Modern Head Shops Sell?